ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

   run faster than before or use less memory?
 Does this expression debug friendly?
 Watch varible, set breakpoints, evaluate expression is more convenient?

+## Access Violation

-- Access violation at address XXXX is a popular runtime error.
+  Access violation at address XXXX is a popular runtime error.
 Address 0x00000 always means null pointer access, Address 0x12345AB or something like that maybe indicate array index is out of bound.
 How the system distinguish one from another?